libbitcoin/libbitcoin-explorer/README.md

 If you intend to inspect and/or modify source code you should [git clone](http://git-scm.com/docs/git-clone) BX and each unpackaged dependency and build them manually.
 The install script itself is commented so that the manual build steps for each dependency can be inferred by a developer.

 You can run the install script from any directory on your system.
 This will build BX in a subdirectory named `bx-build` and install it to `/usr/local/`.
 When the build completes successfully the `bx-build` directory is deleted.

-The install script should not normally be executed using sudo.
-Instead it will immediately prompt you for a super user password if required.
-This ensures that only the necessary installation steps are executed as a super user, as opposed to the entire build process.

 **The install can take well over an hour to complete.** The install script clones, builds and installs nine unpackaged repositories, namely: